ProxEOfiicial/random-python/README.md

-# Welcome to Rnadom Python!
+# Welcome to Random Python!
 To use any of these, just download the .py file